jhpyle/docassemble/_docs/playground.md

 [Google Docs]; it will not convert a [Google Docs] file to a .docx file, for example.

+Keep in mind that Google Drive is not instantaneous.
+If you make changes to a file on your hard drive, it may take several seconds for the file to upload to Google Drive.
+So if you click the "Sync" too quickly, the changes to your file may not be seen.
+Likewise, when **docassemble** makes changes to a file in the Google cloud, it may take several seconds for that change to be reflected in your local files.

+Many problems can happen during a two-way synchronization process, so it is important to be patient, to give the system time to do its work, and to avoid doing things that could confuse the system.
+For example, if you press the "Sync" button but then you become impatient and you close the browser window before the synchronization process completes, you may find your files in an inconsistent state.
+If you have a file open for editing locally but then you make changes to the same file in the web interface and press Sync, Google Drive might not be able to copy the modified file to your local drive.

 # <a name="infiniteloops"></a>Recovering from infinite loops

 If you accidentially write code that gets into an infinite loop, the